Toonami: Toonami Jetstream

 On April 25, 2006, Cartoon Network and VIZ Media announced plans to launch Toonami Jetstream, a new ad-supported streaming video service featuring Toonami series like Naruto, Samurai Jack, Megas XLR, and IGPX, and the Internet webcast premieres of Hikaru no Go, MÄR, Eyeshield 21, The Prince of Tennis, MegaMan Star Force, Kiba, MegaMan NT Warrior, and Zoids: Genesis, the latter two of which were never streamed.

 Toonami Jetstream launched on July 17, 2006 (after a brief unofficial sneak preview that began on July 14), and offered episodes of Naruto, Hikaru no Go, MÄR, Zatch Bell!, Pokémon, Blue Dragon, Samurai Jack, Kiba, Storm Hawks and Transformers: Animated.

 On January 31, 2009, Toonami Jetstream was discontinued.
 Since then, many of the shows aired until cancellation aired on Cartoon Network Video on its main website.

-In 2012, Adult Swim rebranded their action videos section as "Toonami shows."
-It initially featured content from Durarara!!, which never aired on the Toonami block.
+In 2012, Adult Swim rebranded their action videos section as "Toonami shows".
+It initially featured content from Durarara!!, which never aired on the Toonami block but was still available in Adult Swim's syndication library due its airing from the previous year.

-Toonami Pre-Flight
+Toonami: Pre-Flight

 On February 27, 2015, adultswim.com launched the online show Toonami: Pre-Flight hosted by Toonami producers Jason DeMarco and Gill Austin.
 The first two episodes premiered on a Friday at 5:00 p.m.
 Eastern time, and was then moved to Tuesday at 5:00 p.m.
 Eastern time until September 25, 2015, when the show was moved back to Fridays at 6:30 p.m.
 Eastern time.
 Each episode features a series highlight, a weekly topic and other featurettes like sneak peeks at promos and spots, as well as announcements, and segments from voiceover talent Steve Blum and Dana Swanson.
 Toonami has also done panels from MomoCon, San Diego Comic-Con, Dragon Con and Anime Expo which they've streamed as part of Pre-Flight either live or on tape delay.
 On November 14, 2020, Toonami: Pre-Flight aired its final episode.

 Crunchyroll

 The anime-oriented streaming service company Crunchyroll became a sibling asset to Adult Swim after AT&T's acquisition of Time Warner, and its subsequent acquisition of the remaining shares in AT&T's existing venture Otter Media.
 In March 2019, Adult Swim and Otter were briefly placed under Warner Bros. as part of a corporate reorganization.
 The corresponding announcement stated that there would be synergies between Toonami and the service; the two properties had already announced a collaboration on Blade Runner: Black Lotus, an anime series set within the Blade Runner universe.
 In July 2020, Adult Swim and Crunchyroll announced a new anime series collaboration, titled Fena: Pirate Princess.
-At the virtual Crunchyroll Expo in September 2020, the two entities announced yet another collaboration titled Shenmue, an anime series based on the video game series by Sega.
+At the virtual Crunchyroll Expo in September 2020, the two entities announced yet another collaboration titled Shenmue: The Animation, an anime series based on the video game series by Sega.
+The collaboration between Toonami and Crunchyroll was ended after Sony Pictures Entertainment/Aniplex acquired Crunchyroll in 2021.